HealthDataInsight/structured_store/docs/custom_stores.md

 The **stores** are processed in the order they are configured:
 - `_structured_store_configurations` is an array that maintains insertion order
-- All stores get equal treatment - no special "first store" behavior
+- All stores get equal treatment - no magic "first store" behavior
-- Simple and consistent - every store works the same way
+- Consistent - every store works the same way

 The configuration is stored in:
 - `_structured_store_configurations`: Array of all store configurations